OUR BEGINNING

 In 2012, Fialho and Mansfield formed this network into a non-partisan, non-profit organization called Community Initiatives for Visiting Immigrants in Confinement (CIVIC).

-Between 2012 and 2017, CIVIC grew the National Visitation Network to include visitation at 55 immigration detention centers, and launched the largest national toll-free and secure hotline for people in immigration detention.
+Between 2012 and 2017, CIVIC grew the National Visitation Network to include visitation to more than 60 immigration detention centers, and launched the largest national toll-free and secure hotline for people in immigration detention.

 THE STORY OF OUR NAME